fahrudinhalilovic/CppND-Capstone-Snake-Game/README.md

   * For beginner level, no obstacles are generated at all.
   * For intermediate level, obstacles are randomly generated.
   * For advanced level, obstacles are generated in front of the snake.
+* Introducing SnakeHunter class.
+As its name suggests, instance of this class has one and only task - hunting the snake.
+Entire process of hunting the snake happens in a separate thread.

 ## Required rubric points